JuliaGeodynamics/GeophysicalModelGenerator.jl/README.md

 You are very welcome to request new features and point out bugs by opening an issue.
 You can also help by adding features and creating a pull request

 ## Funding
-Develoment of this software package was funded by the German Research Foundation (DFG grant TH2076/7-1 KA3367/10-1), which is part of of the [SPP 2017 4DMB project](http://www.spp-mountainbuilding.de) project as well as by the European Research Council (ERC CoG #771143 - [MAGMA](https://magma.uni-mainz.de)).
+Development of this software package was funded by the German Research Foundation (DFG grants TH2076/7-1 and KA3367/10-1), which are part of the [SPP 2017 4DMB project](http://www.spp-mountainbuilding.de) project as well as by the European Research Council under grant ERC CoG #771143 - [MAGMA](https://magma.uni-mainz.de).